cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 Pressure: 95988
 ```

-# How to execute HIH6130 example
+## How to execute HIH6130 example

+>Shortly explain what is HIH6130, add a link and a picture

 Go to the main folder of NuttX and type the command to configure the board:
 `./scripts/configure.sh olimex-stm32-e407 hih6130`